California’s Shift From Natural Gas to Solar Is Playing a Role in Rolling Blackouts

 CAISO’s peak demand levels over the weekend were lower than its historical highest peaks in 2006 and 2017.
 But “the operational challenge that we face now is more around that net peak event,” Berberich said, which includes accounting for increasing demand from rooftop solar-equipped customers as their own self-supplied solar power dissipates.
 “That solar resource is fading fast, and we have to ramp up other resources quickly to meet that net peak event.”

-California has also lost a good deal of the generation capacity that it had in years past, he said.
+California has also lost a good deal of the generation capacity that it had in years past, Berberich noted.
 “In 2006, we had a lot more capacity on the system,” including the now-closed San Onofre nuclear power plant and thousands of megawatts of natural-gas plants that have since closed.
 California is set to close even more gas-fired power plants in the coming years, including several coastal plants targeted for retirement to reduce their harmful effects on marine ecosystems.

 Wade Schauer, Americas research director at Wood Mackenzie Power & Renewables, noted that California has shut down about 5 gigawatts of dispatchable generation since 2018, while it has only added about 2,200 megawatts of “non-intermittent” generation since then.

-California “just hasn’t done enough to keep resource adequacy where it should be, and the reserve margins have gotten tighter more quickly,” he said.
+California “just hasn’t done enough to keep resource adequacy where it should be, and the reserve margins have gotten tighter more quickly,” Schauer said.
 The chart below from WoodMac indicates how California’s total generation capacity has fallen below both gross peak and net peak needs, leaving a gap that must be made up from imports from other states.

-Many of those states have retired their own generating capacity in recent years and are experiencing the same heat wave, so they have been unable to provide CAISO the level of additional supply it needs, he added.
+Many of those states have retired their own generating capacity in recent years and are experiencing the same heat wave, so they have been unable to provide CAISO the level of additional supply it needs, Schauer added.

 CAISO’s 2020 Summer Loads and Resources Assessment (PDF) noted that its system saw 1,926 megawatts of dispatchable capacity retire from June 2019 to June 2020.
 While it has added 3,423 megawatts of capacity over the same time, only 1,734 megawatts of that is dispatchable.
 CAISO does have access to about 1,300 megawatts of demand response to reduce peak demand and can call on customers to reduce energy, but those steps weren't enough to mitigate the shortages on Friday and Saturday.